dskzz/addMvcCodeIgnitor/README.md

  I think thats what you need to make this plug and play, basically.
 Oh yeah there's also a nav - I built it so the nav pulls in from the db.
 I have a nav_model that pulls that info in and drops it into views/common/navbar.tpl, that's included in the generated views.

  OH!
 Important!
 I also am using custom MY_Controller and MY_model!!
 I find I cant use CI without some custom helpers.
 Check my gists for the base controller I use.
+I also use a MY_ApiController but I dont reference that in this version.

  I also setup the constants file with a bunch of stuff.
 Damn I should just upload my base setup.

  Any of these stuff you want to change, change it in the skel/ files, they are the base files.
 The magik is in the python file.
 Any excuse to code in python...esp when im in php land all day